brooklynmuseum/bkm-elasticsearch-search-api/README.md

 Run Elasticsearch in a Docker container:

 The `/docker` folder contains a `docker-compose` file for running the Elasticsearch stack locally.
-(Only suitable for local development, as it's without security.)
+(No secruity, only suitable for local development.)

 1. `cd docker`
 2. `docker compose up`.